A benefit concert and art showcase presented by One Vibe Africa and EMP to empower Kenyan youth.

 First generation Kenyan-American singer Naomi Wamboe broke into the music industry with the release of her single “Niaje,” which pairs her vocal prowess with the power of Macklemore’s acclaimed trumpet player, Owour Arunga.

-Tamao George Yasutake aka DJ Sureal has been an area DJ, beatmaker and hip-hop enthusiast in Seattle for over 20 years.
-Coming from a diversely talentedf family, George decided to follow in his oldest brother’s footsteps (DJ Hardcut) to become a DJ.
+Tamao George Yasutake aka DJ Sureal has been an area DJ, beatmaker, and hip-hop enthusiast in Seattle for over 20 years.
+Coming from a diversely talented family, George decided to follow in his oldest brother’s footsteps (DJ Hardcut) to become a DJ.
 As a member of the Universal Zulu Nation, George has had the pleasure of rocking along with some of hip-hop’s most important pioneers.
-Presently, when not working with the youth in the community, George loves being onstage as DJ Sureal backing up local MC Hero Yirim Seck or spinning breaks for the B-Boys and B-Girls.
+Presently, when not working with the youth in the community, George loves being onstage as DJ Sureal backing up local MC hero Yirim Seck or spinning breaks for the B-Boys and B-Girls.

 Date and Time

 Madaraka 2015 offers an exclusive opportunity to support youth empowerment from the comfort of a private VIP experience at the Blue Lounge.
 The dazzling and unconventional Blue Lounge includes:

 • Private elevator access to a bird’s-eye view of Sky Church with soft seating

 • Hosted bar with beer, wine, and light snacks

 • Networking with Seattle-based corporate executives whose work has global impact